Issue Deep Dive

 Bilateral Spending

-In 2021, all the EUI’s ODA to agriculture was channeled as bilateral funding.
-This included some funds channeled as earmarked funding through multilaterals (22%).
+All the EUI’s ODA to agriculture is channeled as bilateral funding, including funds channeled as earmarked funding through multilaterals, which fell as a share of agricultural ODA in 2022.

 Feeding Future Generations